planetscale/vercel-integration-example/README.md

 ```sh
 pscale auth login
 ```
-- Create a new database
+- Create a new database (_skip this step if you already have a database_)
 ```sh
 pscale database create <database>
 ```